aleixrodriala/wa-tunnel/README.md

 It splits network packages to not get timed out by WhatsApp, at the moment it's hardcoded in **wasocket.js**, by default it's limited at 20k characters per message, I have done multiple tests and anything below that may get you banned for sending too many messages and any above 80k may timeout.

+Now it also **sends files** and uses brotli compression on them to send data faster and reduce the amount of messages.
+In case you are not allowed to send files use the `--disable-files` flag to disable this functionality when starting client and server.

 Once you have both client and server ready you can test using curl and see the magic happen.

     curl -v -x proxyHost:proxyPort https://httpbin.org/ip